Toxikuu/to/README.md

 - [x] Add `to sync`
 - [ ] Add `to search`
 - [ ] Add `to --version`
-- [ ] Cache the output of `to vf`.
+- [x] Cache the output of `to vf`.
 This cache should reset every 4 hours, but should be overrideable by a flag.
-The cache should only trigger when `to vf` is called without arguments.
-- [ ] Add to-specific data in /var/cache/to/data/_/
+- [ ] Add to-specific data in /var/db/to/data/_/
     - [ ] Have a file containing the number of installed packages
     - [ ] Have a file logging the latest package actions (installs, updates, removals, etc.)